Higher education and university

 The Open University have been proudly proclaiming their lack of an upper age limit and lack of formal entry requirements for longer than anyone else.
 They offer a range of distance learning courses.

 Can I get funding for higher education?

 Studying can sometimes be expensive, but there may be concessions for older people - so make sure you ask.
 Many institutions also allow distance learning so you can study from home and save costs.

-GOV.UK's student finance calculator provides information on the financial help available to students in higher education in England.
+Student Finance Wales have a calculator which gives information on the financial help available to students in higher education in Wales.

 What should I do next?